r5py/r5py/docs/user-guide/user-manual/detailed-itineraries.md

 ## Detailed itineraries

-In case you are interested in more detailed routing results, you can use {class}`DetailedItinerariesComputer<r5py.DetailedItinerariesComputer>`.
-In contrast to {class}`TravelTimeMatrixComputer<r5py.TravelTimeMatrixComputer>`, it reports individual trip segments, and possibly multiple alternative routes for each trip.
+In case you are interested in more detailed routing results, you can use {class}`DetailedItineraries<r5py.DetailedItineraries>`.
+In contrast to {class}`TravelTimeMatrix<r5py.TravelTimeMatrix>`, it reports individual trip segments, and possibly multiple alternative routes for each trip.

-As such,
-{class}`DetailedItinerariesComputer<r5py.DetailedItinerariesComputer>`’s output
-is structured in a different way, too.
+As such, {class}`DetailedItineraries<r5py.DetailedItineraries>` are structured in a different way, too.
 It provides one row per trip segment, multiple trip segments together constitute a trip option, of which there might be several per `from_id`/`to_id` pair.
 The results also include information on the public transport routes (e.g., bus line numbers) used on the trip, as well as a {class}`shapely.geometry` for each segment.

 :::{admonition} Detailed itineraries are computationally expensive
 :class: attention